Avalux-07/Face-Recognition-Model/README.md

 # Full proccess:
 1. download this repo & install 'opencv-contrib-python' in your system through terminal by this command "pip install opencv-contrib-python".
-2. open the create_data.py file then add the sub_data 'name' according to the person or subject  that you're going to use, then run it.
-It will open local cam, take 100 pieces of pictures of the subject whom you want to recognize & save them in the sub_data folder as your given 'name'.
+2. open the create_data.py file then add the name at "sub_data='name'" according to the person or subject  that you're going to use, then run it.
+It will open local camera, take 100 pictures of the subject whom you want to recognize & save those pics in the 'datasets' folder as your given 'name'.
 3. Now just open the face_recognize.py file and run it, it will open the cam.
 Now just put the person or subject infront of camera & **instantly it will easily recognize the person by his/her name that you gave**.